wakkihaya/neurotechjp/src/md/en/blog/kurt-synchron.md

 ---
-title: "Title: Uncovering the Highways of the Brain with Synchron | Kurt Haggstrom"
+title: "Uncovering the Highways of the Brain with Synchron | Kurt Haggstrom"
 description: "In this interview, we talked to Kurt Haggstrom, CCO of Synchron, about their challenges and developments."
 datePublished: "2024/9/14"
 bannerPhoto: "/img/kasuya-meltin/cover.jpg"